Condo, George

 Warhol’s Factory and European Travels

 In 1981, Condo worked in Andy Warhol’s Factory, where he engaged in silkscreen production and hosted his own exhibitions.
 This period was crucial for Condo, allowing him to immerse himself in a vibrant artistic community and refine his style.
-Following his time at the Factory, Condo traveled extensively through Europe, further expanding his creative horizons.
+Following his time at the Factory, Condo traveled extensively throughout Europe, further expanding his creative horizons.

 Upon returning to New York, Condo met Keith Haring, who became a close friend until Haring’s untimely death in 1990.
-Between 1985 and 1995, Condo lived between Paris and New York, consistently exhibiting his work worldwide.
+Between 1985 and 1995, Condo lived between Paris and New York, consistently exhibiting his work internationally.

 Artistic Style and Notable Works

-One of Condo's most significant contributions to contemporary art is his exploration of portraiture.
-His portraits, often described as "psychological cubism," depict fractured, multifaceted figures that reflect the complexities of the human psyche.
+One of Condo's most significant contributions to modern art is his exploration of portraiture.
+His portraits, often described as “psychological cubism,” depict fractured, multifaceted figures that reflect the complexities of the human psyche.
 These works challenge traditional notions of identity and representation, offering a fresh perspective on the human condition.

 Important Commissions and Collaborations